 The best way to ensure your weed doesn’t grow mold is by storing it properly, as mentioned above, but also by making sure you are handling it properly.
 One of the best ways to make sure that you don’t risk cross contaminating your weed is by cleaning out your ‘weed box’.
 Also, keep note of the temperature of your house and moisture in the air.
 These two factors will have an effect on the likelihood of your weed growing mold.

 Keep it or Throw it?

-Good weed should appear green and have a slight purple tinge to it; white crystals will surround the bud and the overall product should make a crisp sound when crushed.
+Good weed should appear green and have a slight purple tinge; white crystals will surround the bud, and the overall product should make a crisp sound when crushed.
 When smoked, the weed will have a pleasant and distinct aftertaste and earthy smell.
-If for any reason the weed you have doesn’t pass the test of the senses, examine it closer for mold.
-If you believe your weed has developed mold and you’re asking, can you smoke moldy cannabis?
-The answer is yes you can but we advise you not to!
-Smoking moldy weed could cause havoc on your body and provide horribly dangerous adverse affects.
+If, for any reason, the weed you have doesn’t pass the test of the senses, examine it closer for mould.
+If you believe your weed has developed mould and you’re asking, can you smoke mouldy cannabis?
+The answer is yes, you can, but we advise you not to!
+Smoking mouldy weed could cause havoc on your body and provide horribly dangerous adverse effects.